 Federal Acquisition Certification and Career Development Program

-Federal certification programs, operated by the Office of Federal Policy and the Federal Acquisition Institute, are designed to establish consistent competencies and standards for those performing acquisition-related work in civilian agencies.
+Federal certification programs, operated by the Office of Federal Procurement Policy and the Federal Acquisition Institute, are designed to establish consistent competencies and standards for those performing acquisition-related work in civilian agencies.
 For example, the Federal Acquisition Certification in Contracting (FAC-C) Program is for contracting professionals in the Federal Government performing contracting and procurement activities and functions.
 The purpose of this program is to establish general education, training, and experience requirements for those contracting professionals.
 The FAC-C applies to all executive agencies, except the Department of Defense (DoD).

 Respirator Approval Program